 A Different Boyfriend for Christmas

-Whilst her family, especially her niece, want Heather (Tatyana Ali - Dear Secret Santa) to find the right man and settle down her focus this Christmas is on a promotion as the owner of the shopping mall where she works says it is hers if she terminates the leases on all the under performing stores.
+Whilst her family, especially her niece, want Heather (Tatyana Ali - Dear Secret Santa) to find the right man and settle down her focus this Christmas is on getting a promotion as the owner of the shopping mall where she works says it is hers if she terminates the leases on all the under performing stores.
 One of those stores is Patty's Toys who like many is struggling due to people using the internet rather than going shopping.
 It doesn't help matters that Patty (Cindy Pickett - Stranded in Paradise) has also hurt her arm which is why her nephew, Ryan (Brendan Fehr - A Christmas Kiss), a former lawyer now aspiring painter, is helping out at her store and also standing in for his friend playing Santa in the mall.
-It is whilst being the Mall Santa that Ryan listens to a little girl's wishes that her aunt Heather would find a boyfriend for Christmas and as Ryan has already bumped in to Heather twice and found her attractive decides to make the wish come true.
+It is whilst being the Mall Santa that Ryan listens to a little girl's wish that her aunt Heather would find a boyfriend for Christmas and as Ryan has already bumped in to Heather twice and found her attractive decides to make the wish come true.
 Thing is that Heather doesn't know that Ryan is Santa and Ryan doesn't know that Heather is the person who is reluctantly trying to terminate his aunt's lease.

 Let me get straight to the point and say that "Wrapped Up In Christmas" is the sort of made for TV Christmas movie which is going to entertain more if you are yet to watch many older made for TV Christmas movies.
 So yes basically what I am saying is that "Wrapped Up In Christmas" is just another, extremely familiar made for Christmas movie which uses the old combination of romance where secrets come out and cause complications.
-I wish I could say more than that but this telegraphs pretty much everything and as such is just a walk through to an inevitable, well at least mostly inevitable, ending, with a tone which is more cute and corny than romantic and dramatic.
+I wish I could say more than that but sadly this telegraphs pretty much everything and as such is just a walk through to an inevitable, well at least mostly inevitable, ending, with a tone which is more cute and corny than romantic and dramatic.